campworkcoeman/campworkcoeman.org/boy-scouts/program-areas.md

 demonstrations that show Scouts the techniques of camping, ranging from basic cooking to advanced survival.
 The Scoutcraft Staff offers training for both youth leaders and Scouters, with a special emphasis on Leave No Trace.
-Most Scoutcraft activities occur at the Stuge B. Shields Campcraft Area, located near the beginning of the Red Trail; however, many activities can be conducted in your campsite.
+Most Scoutcraft activities occur at the Sturge B. Shields Campcraft Area, located near the beginning of the Red Trail; however, many activities can be conducted in your campsite.